Test2220/batteries/README.md

  2. Plug in the battery to the laptop

- 3. Enter in the values below into Discharge
+ 3. Enter in the values below into Discharge (see https://www.andymark.com/products/computerized-battery-analyzer for a detailed guide)

  ![Alt text](Example.PNG)

- 4. In the file name space keep the date and after that put Battery_(battery name/letter) and do the same for the test name (shown on example)
+ 4. In the file name space keep the date and after that put the battery name/letter (e.g. `260101_A`) and do the same for the test name (e.g. `26_A`)

  5. Then press start and wait until the test is done